a-synchronous/rubico.land/TOUR.md

 ```

 # Function Composition
 **Reduce code complexity** by chaining functions together with `pipe`.
 You can think about `pipe` as an analog to the Unix pipe, though with JavaScript functions instead of command line utilities.
-Enjoy less bugs, more code reuse, and easier maintenance by composing your application's components as smaller, more specialized functions.
+Enjoy less bugs, more code reuse, and easier maintenance by composing your application as a combination of smaller components via `pipe`.

 ```javascript [playground]
 const square = number => number ** 2